On this page:

 Tip: To view the cognitive skills developed within an exercise, hold your cursor over an exercise name at the top of the column.
 This information facilitates a cross-exercise review that can help identify when a student is struggling with larger concepts.

-This section provides progress details for each exercise in the Fast ForWord product to date, breaking down the information for each individual level.
+This section provides progress details for each exercise in the Fast ForWord component to date, breaking down the information for each individual level.
 The last participation date appears in the header (a dash appears if the student has never worked on that exercise).

 Level.
 Lists the levels of content in the exercise